decant09/bokeh/README.md

   - Once the details are entered correctly the new user is logged in.
 - I want to be able to signout so that my account is secured.
   - There is a "Logout" link in the navigation bar to allow the user to signout.
-  - Once clicked the user is taken to a page to confir they want to logout.
+  - Once clicked the user is taken to a page to confirm they want to logout.
-- I want success messagest to appear on signing in and out.
+- I want success messages to appear on signing in and out.
-  - Disappearing success messages appear at the top op the page letting the user know they have signed in or signed out successfully.
+  - Disappearing success messages appear at the top of the page letting the user know they have signed in or signed out successfully.
 - I want a profile to be automatically created once I register.
   - A profile is automatically created on registration and can be access once logged by clicking on the "Profile" link in the navigation bar.
 - I want a default profile image to be displayed if I do not want to upload an image to my profile.
   - A default user profile image is automatically assigned to the user's profile.
-  - This can be updated to a didfferent image is the user desires in the profile section which contains a form to allow the user to do so.
+  - This can be updated to a different image if the user desires in the profile section which contains a form to allow the user to do so.
 - I want to have a username and not have to supply my first and last names.
   - First and last names are not required during the registration process, only a username must be supplied.
 - I want only registered users to be able to contribute posts to the website.
   - To contribute a post to the website the "Post" link in the navigation bar is clicked.
   - This is only availabe when a user is logged in and therefore only logged in users can contribute posts.
 - I want only registered users to be able to comment on posts.
-  - Like for a post, the comment form is only available to logged in users.
+  - As with a post, the comment form is only available to logged in users.
   - The comment form appears below the comments on the post detail page.
   - Both features are protected by login requirements.
 If a user entered the url in their browser for the post feature, without being logged in, then they would be redirected to the login page.
 #### Frequent Visitor Goals
 - I want to have autonomy over posts I have made and be able to update or delete them if I desire.
   - An edit and delete icon appears next to a post title but only if the user who created the post is logged in at the time.
-  - This allows onlt the author of the post to be able to make changes to the post.
+  - This allows only the author of the post to be able to make changes to the post.
   - If a user enters the url to amend a post that is not theirs, then they are taken to a 403 not authorized page.
   - This page contains a redirect button for the landing page.
     <details>